ajxchapman/ReServ/docs/gettingstarted.md

 This guide will help you get started using ReServ as the authoritative domain name server for a chosen domin name.
-In order to complete this guide you require a domain name to
+In order to complete this guide you require a domain name on which to host ReServ.

 ## 1. Configuration